 Even though you may feel lazy or bombarded with activities at times that you think cleaning your house is just too much to even think about, you should know that cleaning is a pretty serious obligation especially when you share your home with loved ones.

 Of course, there will be moments when you really need the time to relax and take a break from work.
-Or, maybe, you just don’t have the energy, the strength or resources to accomplish a day’s worth of cleaning.
+Or, maybe, you just don’t have the energy, strength, or resources to accomplish a day’s worth of cleaning.

 Cleaning to Keep Covid-19 Out